 Oh No Please Don’t Give Us Ozone

 One of the main problems with the Ionic Breeze purifier was the sheer amount of ozone that was released from the unit.
-Ozone works by latching on to odour causing particles and removing them.
-However Ozone is a toxic gas and not something you want to be pumping into your home.
+Ozone works by latching on to odor-causing particles and removing them.
+However, Ozone is a toxic gas and not something you want to be pumping into your home.
 Thankfully the Ionic Pro purifier releases less ozone than the Ionic breeze (48 ppb) but still releases 33 ppb.
 In my opinion, any release of ozone is too much!